 In the .NET Framework, you can use the System.Net and its namespace to work with the network.
 For mailing, you use the System.Net.Mail namespace.
 System.Net.Mail exposes a SmtpClient object, that uses a hostname and a port to connect to the SMTP server for sending the emails.
 Some of the servers require an SSL connection and credentials (username/word combination).

 Exceptions are raised in SmtpClient when the code reaches the Send (or SendAsync) function.
-That is because the connection problems occur at this stage, the server tells the .NET framework for the errors in sending the email and the exception is raised.
-Usually, the exceptions are raised for the following factors:
+That is because connection problems occur at this stage, the server tells the .NET framework for the errors in sending the email, and the exception is raised.
+Usually, the exceptions are raised for the following factors.

-SmtpClient exposes the Dispose() function, that is why it is better to use the SmtpClient object in a using statement, not just as a simple (and ordinary) object to call dispose of over later.
-Using a using statement lets you leave the releasing of the resources to the .NET framework itself.
+SmtpClient exposes the Dispose() function, which is why it is better to use the SmtpClient object in a using statement, not just as a simple (and ordinary) object to call dispose of over later.
+Using a statement lets you leave the release of the resources to the .NET framework itself.

 For those looking for a VB.NET code, you can use the Telerik converter to convert your C# code to VB.NET code (or vice versa).